blazingcloud/pie/README.md

 A game development DSL, inspired by Yasuko Ohba's Ruby Kaigi talk and a late night coversaton with @knowtheory.
 Created by Sarah Allen with a little help from Chad Fowler.

 This is very experimental and marginally useful.
-I don't think the spec works.
+Spec works, but coverage is meager.

 Pie requires Ruby 1.9, because it is so cool.